m-weigand/mw_pinenote_misc/rockchip_ebc/patches/Readme.md

 evince and xournalpp really like to redraw the screen very often, so a value of 20 suffices.
 Other require lower numbers.

+The waveform to use for global refreshes can be set via

+	echo 4 > /sys/module/rockchip_ebc/parameters/refresh_waveform

+A value of 4 is the default.

 ### Off-screen